 If you use a heavy mulch after planting, you may have to pull it back in the spring to allow the ground to thaw and to give the new sprouts an early start.
 Later you can tuck the mulch back around the stalks.

 Even when mulched, garlic suffers from competition with weeds for sunlight, moisture, and nutrients.
 Weeding is our main task in the garlic beds during the spring and summer.
-We use a stirrup hoe, which has an oscillating steel blade that works with a push and pull motion to slice young weeds just below the soil surface (see photos, lower left, and right, p.
-50).
+We use a stirrup hoe, which has an oscillating steel blade that works with a push and pull motion to slice young weeds just below the soil surface.
 Unlike a conventional hoe, it doesn’t turn over the soil and bring up more weed seeds.

 Harvest the scapes, then the bulbs